 Nitrogen is very important for a Cannabis plant to grow to its full potential.
 It is the most used element for plant growth.

-Finding the right balance, to make sure your plants are at optimal health, can be a difficult task.
-This guide is to help you keep things balanced, and fix any problems that may arise, should you have any.
+Finding the right balance, to make sure your marijuana plants are at optimal health, can be a difficult task.
+This guide is to help you keep things balanced, and fix any problems with your cannabis plant that may arise, should you have any.

 If you have any questions about Nitrogen, or you think you may have a plant problem, then feel free to ask for help in our cannabis growers forum